 Gabrielle “Gabby” Petito and Brian Laundrie left Blue Point, New York on Long Island on July 2 for a cross-country road trip to national parks out west in Colorado, Utah and Wyoming.

-They documented their travels every step of the way in photos and videos posted to YouTube and Instagram under the name “Nomadic Statik.”
+They documented their travels every step of the way in photos and videos posted to their Instagram accounts and their “Nomadic Statik” YouTube channel.

 Aug.
 12: Argument in Utah